How many people live in subsidized housing in Arizona?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-Renters in subsidized housing earned income from different sources.
-Welfare was the main income source for 1% of households.
+Renters in subsidized housing earn income from different sources.
+Welfare is the main income source for 1% of households.
 According to HUD and the Census Bureau, “welfare” includes the Temporary Assistance for Needy Families (TANF) program, general assistance, or emergency assistance payments.
-Another 22% of households earned the majority of their income through wages, salaries, and business income.
-Finally, for 68% of households living in subsidized housing, the majority of income came from other sources.
-This broad category includes Social Security payments, insurance benefits, pensions, interest or dividends, and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
-The remaining 9% was unaccounted for in the data.
+Another 22% of households earn the majority of their income through wages, salaries, and business income.
+Finally, for 68% of households living in subsidized housing, the majority of income comes from other sources, a broad category that includes Social Security payments; insurance benefits; pensions; interest or dividends; and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
+The remaining 9% of households is unaccounted for in the data.

 Welfare assistance programs were the primary source of income for 1% of households in subsidized housing.